DIVE

 GIZO NEWS

-The ANZ bank is providing 24 hr service to its customers and visitors requiring access to cash from their overseas accounts.
-Dive Gizo continues to accept VISA / Mastercard for all services at both the Hotel office and the dive shop.
-For daily exchange rates after 10am local time, consult ANZ's web site.
+The ANZ and BSP banks are providing 24 hr service to customers and visitors requiring access to cash from their overseas accounts via their ATMs.
+Dive Gizo continues to accept VISA / Mastercard for all services through the dive shop and now have added American Express.

 Dive Gizo

-has been involved in a joint oceanograhic project with SCRIPPS and NOAA recovering Spray Glider units due south of Ghizo Island.
+continues to be involved in a joint oceanograhic project with SCRIPPS and NOAA deploying and recovering Spray Glider units due south of Ghizo Island.
+The latest recovery was March 2015 and deployment was June.

-Check out the web pages for some interesting information: http://spray.ucsd.edu/ http://spray.ucsd.edu/
+Check out the web pages for some interesting information on the gliders due for deployment later in the year: http://spray.ucsd.edu/

 Spray Glider Recover 2007 and 2008 |